Brooklyn Borough Hall

 Brooklyn Borough Hall is a building in Downtown Brooklyn, New York City.
 It was designed by architects Calvin Pollard and Gamaliel King in the Greek Revival style, and constructed of Tuckahoe marble under the supervision of superintendent Stephen Haynes.

-It was completed in 1848 to be used as the City Hall of the former City of Brooklyn.
+It was completed in 1848 as the City Hall for the City of Brooklyn.
 In January 1898 the independent City of Brooklyn merged with the City of New York, and Kings County became the Borough of Brooklyn, at which time the building became Brooklyn Borough Hall.

 History

 Construction

 In 1834, the year Brooklyn was granted its city charter, the land for Brooklyn's city hall was donated by the Remsen and Pierrepont families, whose names are commemorated in the names of Remsen and Pierrepont Streets in nearby Brooklyn Heights.
 The following year, New York architect Calvin Pollard won the commission to design the building in a contest held by the city.
 The foundations were dug and the cornerstone laid for this structure in 1836.
 However, financial hardship halted construction entirely.

 When funds again became available in 1845 construction resumed, this time of a structure designed by Gamaliel King, who had come in second to Pollard in the city's design competition, with instructions from the city that the new building must fit inside the already laid foundation.
 King preserved many elements of Pollard's original design and intent, including its Greek Revival style, although the project was scaled down in size somewhat.
 Construction was completed in 1848.